-Degree programs within Social Sciences:
+Degree programs within Social Sciences: Conflict Studies & Dispute Resolution: BS (Available as Accelerated Degree Program)

-Human Services: AA, BS Liberal Studies: BS Political Science: BS Psychology: BA

-HUMAN SERVICES
+Human Services:

+BS, AA Liberal Studies:

+Political Science:

+Psychology:

+BA Rehabilitation Services:

+BS, AA

+BS

+Bachelor of Science in

-According to the U.S. Department of Labor, employment of social and human service assistants is expected to grow by nearly 16 percent through 2026.
-Job prospects are expected to be excellent, particularly for those with appropriate postsecondary education.
+According to the U.S. Department of Labor, employment of social and human service assistants is expected to grow by nearly 34 percent through 2016.
+Job prospects are expected to be excellent, particularly for those with appropriate post-secondary education.
 A degree in Human Services affords graduates an array of career and graduate school options, making the baccalaureate degree a versatile choice among the helping professions.
 Hilbert College offers both the Associate of Arts in Human Services for those seeking entry level positions as well as the Bachelor of Science in Human Services.